Loops in Java with Examples

 }

-The variable count is initially 0.
+In this example code, the variable count is initially set to 0.
 The loop checks whether count < 100 is true.
-If so, it executes the body of loop to print the message “Hello world” and increments count by 1.
+If this condition is true, the loop executes, prints the message “Hello World” and increments count by 1.

 Loop Control Structure in Java

-A block of statements is executed sequentially in the loop until some conditions for the termination of the loop are met.
-Therefore, a loop in a program consists of two parts:
+A loop executes a block of statements repeatedly until a specified condition for termination is met.
+Therefore, a loop in a program consists of two main parts:

 • Control statement